SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/02-software-lifecycle.md

 ### Lecture content

-Do an introduction to the fundamental process of SDLC to set the stage for the knowledge students will gain later in this module:
+Do an introduction to the fundamental process of _SDLC_ to set the stage for the knowledge students will gain later in this module:

 Discuss the main topics from: [https://www.youtube.com/watch?v=cY-3wdvbz6o](https://www.youtube.com/watch?v=cY-3wdvbz6o)

 - Different phases in SDLC
-- Results of each phase in SDLC
+- Results of each phase in SDLC, and
 - Requirements vs Specification

 ### Lab and tutorials